 This is a luxurious, premium golf ball.
 It's a urethane covered three-piece beauty.
 Despite the urethane cover, it's durable along with providing excellent performance.
 The ball flies long and sits down on the greens - you notice immediately the shallow dimples and maybe that has something to do with it.

 Iron-play is where the ball really shines and holds greens like a Tour ball.
-I played this ball for a couple months while trying them out and if they were freely available in Asia, I would be playing with them more often.
+I played this ball for a couple months after buying a bulk amount in the USA and if they were freely available in Asia, I would be playing with them more often.
 They rank in my top 10 golf balls.

 If you're confident with your direction and hit a pretty straight ball, this is an excellent golf ball to take you to the next level for spin and green side performance.
 If you're inconsistent, the Tour level performance can hurt you with the increased spin.